microsoft/aed-content-nasa-su20/IntroToPython/3-PythonIntermediateModule/8-KnowledgeCheck.md

 -To make it harder for others to read your code
 -To write all of your code in

+*From Sarah*: Missing the rest of the answer

-The two ways to change variables not made in functions are to make them global or pass them in as parameters?
+The two ways to change variables not made in functions are to make them global or pass them in as parameters.

 True